anirudt/sherlock/README.md

 # For finding machines within another subnet, and say you are currently on 192.168.0.*
 $ ./sherlock.py -e 192.168.1.123

+# For finding machines while on a Windows machine
+$ ./sherlock.py -w=y -e 192.168.0.1

 # For help
 $ ./sherlock.py -h